Saffron: Toxicity

 Ingesting less than 1.5 g of saffron is not toxic for humans, but doses greater than 5 g can become increasingly toxic.
 Mild toxicity includes dizziness, nausea, vomiting, and diarrhea, whereas at higher doses there can be reduced platelet count and spontaneous bleeding.

-Storage

-Saffron will not spoil, but will lose flavour within six months if not stored in an airtight, cool and dark place.
-Freezer storage can maintain flavour for up to two years.

 Research

 Saffron is under preliminary research to assess its potential effect on depression and anxiety.

-Saffron may improve some cardiometabolic markers in overweight diabetic or prediabetic patients, but not lipid profiles or insulin-related measures.
+A 2024 review reported that consuming saffron supplements for 8–12 weeks was associated with lowering of some cardiometabolic markers, such as fasting blood glucose, glycated hemoglobin, and blood lipids, in overweight diabetic or prediabetic people.